 School Program - School Re-entry

-Your medical team and School Program Coordinator can work with you to determine the best time to re-enter school and make it a smooth transition.
+Your medical team and School Program Coordinator can work with you to decide the best time for your young person re-enter school, so they'll enjoy the best possible transition.